Find Affordable College Courses

 230 Yearly Graduations

-American Public University System tops the list of the most popular school in the U.S. for military technologies and applied sciences majors who are seeking their master's degree.
+The most popular school in the United States for military technologies & applied sciences students seekinga master's degree is American Public University System.
 Roughly 50,000 attend the school each year.
-The average in-state tuition for full-time undergraduates is $6,840 per year, while in-state graduate students, on average, pay $6,660 per year.
-During the 2020-2021 academic year, 230 people received their master's degree in military technologies and applied sciences from American Military University.
-Of these students, 33% were women and 25% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,400 per year, while in-state graduate students, on average, pay $7,650 per year.
+During the most recent year for which we have data, 230 people received their master's degree in military technologies & applied sciences from American Military University.
+About 32% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+American Public University System military technologies & applied sciences graduates who receive their master's degree go on to jobs earning a median salary of $82,158.

 #2